FRRouting/frr/doc/user/bgp.rst

    BGP KEEPALIVE messages transmitted and received between local and remote instances.

+.. clicmd:: debug bgp keepalives <A.B.C.D|X:X::X:X|WORD>

+   Enable or disable debugging for BGP keepalives for a specific neighbor.

 .. clicmd:: debug bgp bestpath <A.B.C.D/M|X:X::X:X/M>

    Enable or disable debugging for bestpath selection on the specified prefix.